DamienToomey/memory/README.md

 #### Push to master branch to kick off CI pipeline

 This repository uses GitHub Actions for CI/CD purposes (see `.github/workflows/github-ci.yml`).
-In the `deploy` job of the pipeline, `build`, `coverage`, `docs` folders are generated and pushed on the branch `gh-pages`.
+In the `deploy` job of the pipeline, `build`, `coverage`, `docs` folders (generated in previous jobs) are pushed to the branch `gh-pages`.

-**WARNING**: content on the branch `gh-pages` will be available only after:
+**WARNING**: the content on the branch `gh-pages` will be available on GitHub Pages only after:
 - Step1: configuring GitHub Pages (as described above)
 - Step2: pushing HTML/CSS/JS content to the branch `gh-pages`

 Step1 and Step2 must be done in this order.

-In our case, HTML/CSS/JS content is pushed to the branch `gh-pages` in our CI pipeline.
+In our case, HTML/CSS/JS content is pushed to the branch `gh-pages` in our CI pipeline by doing:

 ```
 $ git add .